Elimka777/GEE-data-extraction/README.md

 ## Purpose

-We use satellite-based Earth observation data to support urban modeling, simulations, and predictive analytics in the context of digital twin development.
+To use satellite-based Earth observation data to support urban modeling, simulations, and predictive analytics in the context of digital twin development.
 The focus is on extracting short-term historical climate and environmental data over the Chicago metropolitan area.

 ## Features